google/zetasql/docs/functions-and-operators.md

     you want to obtain from the input.
 If this optional parameter is not provided, then the JSONPath `$` symbol is applied, which means that all of the data is analyzed.

+Caveats:

++ A JSON `null` in the input array produces a SQL `NULL` as the output for that JSON `null`.
++ If a JSONPath matches an array that contains scalar objects and a JSON `null`, then the output is an array of the scalar objects and a SQL `NULL`.

 **Return type**